omarreis/vsop2013/gravityIntegration/README.md

 ![leapfrog integration](leapfrogIntegration.png)

 # Discovery of planet Neptune

-As an application of this leapfrog integration, I tried to reconstruct some of the numbers that led to the discovery of planet Neptune in 1846, even when no one had seen the planet before.
+As an application of this leapfrog integration, I tried to reconstruct some of the numbers that led to the discovery of planet Neptune in 1846, even when no one had seen it before.
 See:

 https://github.com/omarreis/vsop2013/blob/master/gravityIntegration/NeptuneDiscovery/README.md